ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    satisfy the definition of Specification Required, per [RFC8126].
-In addition to a reference to a permanent specification, each registration must include the format name; a brief description; and
+In addition to a reference to a permanent specification, each registration must include the format name; a brief description; and its status, which must be one of "current", "experimental", or "historic".

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 45]

-Internet-Draft                  DMARCbis                      April 2020

-   its status, which must be one of "current", "experimental", or "historic".
 The Designated Expert needs to confirm that the provided specification adequately describes the report format and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.

+Herr (ed), et al.         Expires 30 April 2021                [Page 46]

+Internet-Draft                  DMARCbis                    October 2020

    The initial entry in this registry is as follows: